DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 <p>As you step onto the bridge, your boots echo against the old, damp wood.
 To the north, you can see the river meander upstream around the tree line before vanishing around a curve.
 To the south, the river winds like a ribbon between its banks, then gradually vanishes into mist.</p>
 </div>

-The Luna River Crossroads are as described in <span class="citation">P. Luna River Crossroads (p.
+The Luna River Crossroads are as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-lands-of-barovia#PLunaRiverCrossroads">P. Luna River Crossroads</a> (p.
 40)</span>.
 However, do not check for a random encounter when the players reach this area.

-As the players pass it, the path to Argynvostholt is largely as described in <span class="citation">Approaching the Mansion (p.
+As the players pass it, the path to Argynvostholt is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#ApproachingtheMansion">Approaching the Mansion</a> (p.
 130)</span>.
 Read:

 <div class="description">
 <p>A dirt path branches off from the Old Svalich Road here, winding its way south up a craggy mountain spur.
 The earth of the path is hard-packed, its color a pallid gray-brown reminiscent of cold ashes.
 The trees on either side stand silent and stoic, their leaves a faded green.
 As the path winds upward, it's eventually replaced by the deep shadows of the mountain's forested incline, vanishing into the gloom of the woods beyond.</p>
 </div>

 ## J2b.
 The Path to Tsolenka Pass
-Just before the players reach the Raven River Crossroads, they come across the path to Lake Baratok and <span class="citation">Chapter 11: Van Richten’s Tower (p.
-167)</span>, not far from the path that leads to <span class="citation">Chapter 9: Tsolenka Pass (p.
+Just before the players reach the Raven River Crossroads, they come across the path to Lake Baratok and <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/van-richtens-tower">Chapter 11: Van Richten’s Tower</a> (p.
+167)</span>, not far from the path that leads to <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/tsolenka-pass">Chapter 9: Tsolenka Pass</a> (p.
 157)</span>.
 Read:

 <div class="description">
 <p>An old hunting trail cuts away from the Old Svalich Road here, winding north between old, gnarled trees before vanishing into the underbrush.
 A hundred yards beyond it, an alpine path splits from the main road to travel south toward the mountains, rising in elevation until it disappears around a steep, tree-covered escarpment.</p>